 Wine Additives and Legit American Chemicals

 Before we highlight various types of additives, it is worth mentioning that wine additives are generally classified into two distinct groups — corrective and common.
-As the names imply, the common additives are utilized to ease the winemaking process, whereas the “corrective additives” are added to fix errors during wine production.
+As the names imply, the common additives are utilized to ease the winemaking process, whereas the “corrective additives” are added to fix problems during wine production.

 Common Wine Additives